The Best Messenger Bags of 2017

-But a few more bags deserve mention with above average, but not outstanding, comfort scores.
-The Timbuk2 Command is very comfortable in the range of activities that it is obviously designed for; it is a much more business and international-travel specific bag.
+But a few more models deserve mention with above average, but not outstanding, comfort scores.
+The Timbuk2 Command is very comfortable in the range of activities that it is apparently designed for; it is a much more business and international travel-specific bag.
 It was boxy and less versatile in the comfort category but great at what it does best.

-Additionally, two of our award winners, the Patagonia Black Hole and the Osprey Flapjack did not score as highly in this category largely due to the lack of cross strap (Patagonia) or a weird and quasi-functional stabilizer strap (Osprey).
-This is important to mention because if you are not someone who does a lot of long distance bike commuting, perhaps this cross-body stabilizer strap is less important.
-If that's the case, these two bags are still above average in the comfort metric.
+Additionally, two of our award winners, the Patagonia Black Hole and the Osprey Flapjack did not score as highly in this category mainly due to the lack of cross strap (Patagonia) or a weird and quasi-functional stabilizer strap (Osprey).
+This is important to mention because if you are not someone who does a lot of long distance bike commuting, perhaps this cross-body stabilizer strap is less necessary.
+If that's the case, these two contenders are still above average in the comfort metric.

 Packing and Organization

 Two factors stood out to us in the packing and organization category: effectiveness and efficiency.
 A bag, we thought, needs to improve our daily commute with a relatively broad array of attributes: comfort, of course, but also in the way it holds, secures, and allows access to our belongings inside.
 To be an effective model means that it addresses our needs, as diverse and changeable as they may be from one day to the next.
 Second, it needs to be efficient.
 We don't want to be slowed down, weighed down, or in any way hindered by our accessories; we want a bag that makes us feel more free and nimble.
 An intelligently designed organization scheme will allow us to be organized, but not require us to think too much about it.